Sources of Stress

-A young listener emailed me a topic idea — she runs her own pet care business (which is rad she’s a tween entrepreneur), and she wanted an episode about stress.
+A tween listener emailed me a topic idea — she runs her own pet care business (which is rad she’s a tween entrepreneur), and she wanted an episode about stress.
 I thought this was a great topic suggestion because I imagine many of you listening have been feeling some stress in your lives, and I know stress very well.

 Plenty of things can cause stress: pressure to do really well in school, on teams, or in performances; relationships with family and friends, health struggles, changes in your life, responsibilities with family or work, events happening in the world, or being way too busy.

 Not all stress is bad.